cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 ...
 ```

+As expected.
 That's all you can test at this stage.